mhartmann8/Benchmark-for-MOT-Metrics-using-Synthetically-Degraded-Tracking-Data/README.md

 # Benchmark for MOT Metrics using Synthetically Degraded Tracking Data

 This project serves as a Benchmark for assessing limitations of MOT metrics, using synthetically degraded tracking data.
+It was published with the corresponding paper: [Simulation of Synthetically Degraded Tracking Data to Benchmark MOT Metrics](https://www.researchgate.net/publication/365838978_Simulation_of_Synthetically_Degraded_Tracking_Data_to_Benchmark_MOT_Metrics) on the 32.
+Workshop Computational Intelligence in Berlin.

 ## Description